 - Brush the backs with egg wash, and if you wish you may also brush the fronts and then sprinkle with sugar or sprinkles (or both).

-- Place gently on the surface of the pie, then cover it with the foil dome.
+- Place the cutouts between step 8 and 9.
+Place them gently on the surface of the pie then cover it with the foil dome.

 Bonus: how make your own "canned" pumpkin puree:

-- Use at least 2 sugar pie pumpkins, preferably organic.
-Most are about 1 ½ pounds and large enough to make at least one pie.
-However, you should make more than you need — just freeze any leftovers for use in another recipe or pie later.
+You'll need at least 2 sugar (aka pie) pumpkins, preferably organic.
+Most are about 1 ½ pounds and large enough to make one pie.
+It's kinda a pain to do this, so make more than you need — divide and freeze the leftovers for later use.
+You'll be happy you did all of this when you get that first bite of pie!

 Double bonus — make sweet potato pie or butternut squash pie: